Skip to main content

 Public K-12 schools, sex education curriculum further provided for, sexual risk avoidance established as sex ed curriculum, policies of local boards of education related to sex ed further provided for, parent or guardian notice of sex ed curriculum required, Attorney General authorized to enforce

-This bill would require any sex education or human reproductive curriculum or program in a public K-12 school to exclusively teach sexual risk avoidance and encourage abstinence from all sexual activity.
+• Requires sex education and human reproductive curriculum to teach sexual risk avoidance and encourage abstinence from all sexual activity.

-This bill would prohibit any local board of education from using the services of any individual or SB277 INTRODUCED organization that does not endorse sexual risk avoidance or that advocates for or performs abortions.
+• Local boards of education may not use the services of individuals or organizations that do not endorse sexual risk avoidance or that advocate for or perform abortions.

 Subjects